Polkadot-Blockchain-Academy/pba-content/syllabus/7-Polkadot/Light-clients-and-unstoppable-apps/Light-clients-and-unstoppable-apps-slides.md

 Before anything else – lets remember the node types in the network

 Validator Nodes: These nodes are responsible for producing new blocks and validating transactions.
 They participate in the consensus mechanism and play a crucial role in securing the network.
-Validators are selected through a NPoS algorithm and are required to stake DOT (Polkadot's native cryptocurrency) as collateral to ensure honest behavior.

 JSON-RPC nodes: serve as an interface for developers and applications to interact with the blockchain by sending JSON-formatted requests and receiving JSON-formatted responses.